stanleyeosakul/angular-travelville/README.md

     ```

 # Injecting Meta Tags for SEO compatability
 As this is a travel website, we need to optimize it's availability on search engines and social media.
-Unfortunately, we cannot use **Angular Universal** for server side rendering as the the components themselves still depend on javascript, which must be rendered in the browser.
+Unfortunately, we cannot use **Angular Universal** for server side rendering as the the components themselves still depend heavily on DOM manipulation, which must be rendered in the browser.
 However, we still can inject meta tags into the website for SEO and social media compatibility!

 1. Provide the `Meta` class in `app.module.ts`
     ```typescript